-The ranching town of Jefferson was established when the DSP&P Railroad arrived in 1879.
-A railroad depot was built soon after and by 1881 the town had two butcher shops, a saloon, lumber mill, hotel, blacksmith, post office, express office and a population of 300.
+- The ranching town of Jefferson was established when the DSP&P Railroad arrived in 1879.
+A railroad depot was built soon after, and by 1881 the town had two butcher shops, a saloon, lumber mill, hotel, blacksmith, post office, express office, and a population of 300.

-Jefferson is the northern most point on the Tarryall Valley Scenic & Historic Auto Tour that follows County Road 77 to Lake George.
-The Jefferson School has been a center of activity since its construction in 1901, and continues to serve as a community center and church on Main Street.
+- The Jefferson Schoool is listed as a Park County Historic Landmark and has been a center of activity since its construction in 1901.
+It continues to serve as a community center and church on Main Street.

-Following a rough wagon road west from Denver, the DSP&P Railroad arrived at Kenosha Pass Summit in 1879.
+- Following a rough wagon road west from Denver, the DSP&P Railroad arrived at Kenosha Pass Summit in 1879.
 Listed on the State Register of Historic Properties, this site is important for its association with the DSP&P Railroad's crossing of Kenosha Pass.
 Visit the roadside exhibit on the east side of the road or walk the restored rail bed at this interpretive site.